 The day will begin with a brief introductory discussion.
 Participants will select their area to work, and start by dismantling the existing wall.
 During this process, stone sorting techniques will be taught, and correct and incorrect aspects of the existing wall will be discussed.
 Once the walls are dismantled, the foundation will be discussed and prepared, and the all important string-line guides will be introduced.
 Participants will then be guided through placing foundation stones, and beginning to build the wall.
 Principles of walling are discussed, demonstrated, and practiced as the 1st few courses are built by the participants.

 During lunch, participants will have the opportunity to ask the instructors questions about their own projects, and purchase a wide variety of tools, books and other supplies.

 After lunch, building will continue.
 Throughstones will be introduced, discussed, and placed.
 The 2nd lift of the wall will be built, and participants will learn some techniques for handling smaller stones.
 Cope stones will be introduced and placed on the wall.
 The day will finish with brief clean up and review of the wall(s) built that day.

 Throughout the day discussions relevant to contractors will be interspersed in the active walling.
 Contract and pricing strategies will be included, as will the use of equipment, drainage and foundations.

 A brief guided tour of the other walls and stone features at the location where the workshop is taught is also a common part of the workshop.

 At the end of the workshop participants will receive a certificate of workshop completion, t-shirt, and a packet full of walling information.
-There is also time to purchase tools, books and supplies, as well as ask additional questions.

 - The workshop will run 9:00am-5:00pm with 1/2 hour lunch break.